What is the alfalfa weevil?

 Severe infestations can lead to yield loss and reduced forage quality.

-Image Source: Alfalfa weevil feeding.
+Image Source: Alfalfa weevil leaf feeding injury.
 Whitney Cranshaw, Colorado State University, Bugwood.org

 How do you scout for alfalfa weevils?

-Scouting and Growing Degree Days: Scouting timing is critical.
-Start spot checking your alfalfa fields at 300 degree days (sine base 48°F) which will give you an advanced warning of significant feeding.
-Concentrate scouting on areas with past significant feeding or south facing slopes or sandy knolls.
-Find more information about degree days here.
+Scouting and Growing Degree Days: Start spot checking your alfalfa fields at 300 degree days (sine base 48°F) for newly hatched larvae and early signs of feeding.
+Concentrate scouting on warmer south facing slopes or sandy knolls where leaf pinhole feeding is likely to appear first.
+Find more information about degree days and alfalfa weevil development in the Alfalfa Weevil Thermal Model.

-Photo of alfalfa weevil larvae in sweep net.
+Photo of third and fourth-instar alfalfa weevil larvae in sweep net.
 Photo credit: Krista Hamilton, DATCP.

-What is the threshold to reach for alfalfa weevil treatment?
+What is the threshold for alfalfa weevil treatment?

-40% of alfalfa stems with positive signs of alfalfa weevil larval feeding is the economic threshold in Wisconsin.
-Thresholds are NOT based on the number of larvae per stem.
+The treatment threshold for alfalfa weevil in Wisconsin is when 40% of alfalfa stems in a field show signs of alfalfa weevil larval feeding.
+Thresholds are not based on the number of larvae per sweep.

-More specifically, the economic threshold is to treat when 40% of the alfalfa stems have alfalfa weevil damage AND you are more than 7 days from your scheduled harvest date.
-For those fields with significant damage, scout regrowth thoroughly to ensure weevils are not feeding on new stems or crown buds.
+More specifically, the threshold is to treat when 40% of the alfalfa stems have alfalfa weevil damage and the field is more than seven days from the scheduled harvest date.
+For first-crop fields with severe damage, scout second-crop regrowth thoroughly to ensure weevils are not feeding on new stems or crown buds.

-Integrated pest management (IPM) strategies for alfalfa weevils
+Integrated pest management (IPM) strategies for alfalfa weevil

 Cultural Control: Timely harvest is often the best management strategy for alfalfa weevil.
-Keep in mind cutting without the use of mower conditioners or rollers will not necessarily kill the larvae.
-Feeding damage may continue to occur to the windrow, and some larvae may drop to feed on the next cutting regrowth.
+Keep in mind cutting without the use of mower conditioners or rollers will not necessarily kill all the larvae.
+Feeding damage may continue beneath windrows, and some larvae can survive and feed on the regrowth.

-Biological Control: Beneficial insects such as parasitic wasps and predatory beetles may help suppress alfalfa weevil populations.
+Biological Control: Beneficial insects such as parasitic wasps and predatory beetles are very effective in controlling alfalfa weevil populations, which is why insecticides should only be used as a last resort.

-Chemical Control: Insecticide applications may be warranted if Alfalfa Weevil populations exceed threshold levels.
+Chemical Control: Insecticide applications may be warranted if alfalfa weevil tip feeding damage exceeds the 40% threshold for first crop alfalfa and 50% threshold for second-crop regrowth.
 Choose products labeled for alfalfa and follow label instructions carefully.
 See Table 1 for common insecticide options for alfalfa weevil.

-Resistance to insecticides has been seen commonly in alfalfa weevil in areas where chemical control is common.
+Alfalfa weevil resistance to insecticides has developed in areas where chemicals are commonly used for control.
 Be sure to rotate modes of action when using chemical control methods.

 Table 1: Insecticide options for alfalfa weevil

 This is not an exhaustive list and does not endorse specific products or trade names.
-See UW-Madison Extension publication A3646 for an extensive list.
+See UW-Madison Extension publication Pest Management in Wisconsin Field Crops (A3646) for an extensive list.

 Group |